 2) the dates and/or the number of weeks for the internship; and

-3) a brief description of the responsibilities of the intern/research assistant
+3) a brief description of the responsibilities of the intern/research fellow

-Another alternative is to provide your sponsor with the link to the online Confirmation Form for Internships/Research Assistantships.
+Another alternative is to provide your sponsor with the link to the online Confirmation Form for Internships/Research Fellowships.
 The form is submitted directly to Career & Leadership Development.

 Without a confirmation letter/email/form, it is unlikely that your application will be given full consideration and it will be waitlisted.
 If you do not yet have your letter of confirmation, please attach a letter in your funding application to Career & Leadership Development to explain the situation.